Consensys/verax-documentation/discover/standard-library/nft-portal.md

 ## Future Work

-Verax is currently exploring if we can add native support for the ERC-1155 standard in the future, so that dapps and protocols can leverage erc-1155 for interacting with the registry, without the individual issuers being required to add any custom functionality in to their portal.
-This will probably involve overloading the erc-1155 `balanceOf` function with the following implementation (in the `AttestationRegistry` contract):
+Verax is exploring if we can add native support for the ERC-1155 standard in the future.
+This way, dApps and protocols could leverage ERC-1155 for interacting with the registry, without the individual issuers being required to add any custom functionality in to their portal.
+This would probably involve overloading the ERC-1155 `balanceOf` function with the following implementation (in the `AttestationRegistry` contract):

 ```solidity
 /**